 Son of the late William and Eliza Hemingway.
 A William Hemingway married Eliza Bradley in late 1876 in the Dewsbury Registration District.
-There were many Harry Hemingway births in the Dewsbury Registration District between 1877 and 1897.
+Harry Hemingway was born in February 1888.

 The 1st/7th Battalion of the Duke of Wellington's (West Riding Regiment) was formed at Milnsbridge, Huddersfield in August 1914 as part of 2nd West Riding Brigade, West Riding Division.
 The battalion moved on mobilisation to coastal defences near Hull and Grimsby and then on the 5th November 1914 to billets in Doncaster.
 On the 14th April 1915, they landed at Boulogne and on the 15th May 1915, the formation became 147th Brigade in 49th (West Riding) Division.

 The "Ossett Observer" 1 had this report about Private Harry Hemingway being missing:

 "No further information has been received of Private John Akeroyd of the K.O.Y.L.I., whose wife and family reside at Manor-road, Ossett or Private Harry Hemingway, whose parents reside in Crown-street, South Ossett, both of whom have been missing for some months."

 The 1st/7th West Riding Regiment carried out it's first major offensive at Thiepval on the 17th September 1916, as part of the Battle of Flers-Courcelette.
 Prior to this, the battalion had been 'in support' or 'in reserve'.
 The assault on the German trenches was a major success and all objectives were taken, but the casualties sustained were heavy compared with earlier engagements.